-- · gain knowledge of the theoretical and empirical foundations of the field of marriage, couple, and family counseling professional counseling and its practice in a multicultural and pluralistic - · gain theoretical and practical knowledge in the history of counseling, family systems theory, professional orientation and ethical practice, social and cultural diversity and advocacy, human sexuality and development, psychopathology and diagnosis of mental disorders, helping relationships, group dynamics and group counseling, clinical assessment and appraisal, research and program evaluation, counseling prevention and intervention, career planning and Lifestyle and Career Development, crisis intervention and emergency response, and clinical and integrative theology.
+- gain knowledge of the theoretical and empirical foundations of the field of marriage, couple and family counseling, clinical mental health counseling, and its practice in a multicultural and pluralistic society. - gain theoretical and practical knowledge in the history of counseling, family systems theory, professional orientation and ethical practice, social and cultural diversity and advocacy, human sexuality and development, psychopathology and diagnosis of mental disorders, helping relationships, group dynamics and group counseling, clinical assessment and appraisal, research and program evaluation, counseling prevention and intervention, career planning and Lifestyle and Career Development, crisis intervention and emergency response, and clinical and integrative theology.